Aki78/blender_latex/README.md

 ## Installation
-This has only been tested on Ubuntu with blender versoin 2.92.0. t might work on Mac OS, and it probably won't on Windows.
-If you are interested in testing it pout on Windows or Mac OS, please contact me.
+This has only been tested on Ubuntu with blender versoin 2.92.0.
+It might work on Mac OS, and it probably won't on Windows.
+If you are interested in testing it out on Windows or Mac OS, please contact me.

 You first need to install LaTeX.
 For Ubuntu, just run the command: